MHBalsmeier/GAME_archived/README.md

 * No problems with terrain following coordinates.
 For example: A resting atmosphere around steep orography shall remain at rest.
 * Ellipsoidal grid geometry.
 * A capable and flexible framework for coupling to physics and to other components of an Earth system model.
-* Consistency also in the presence of constituents and radiation.
+* Consistency also in the presence of multiple constituents and radiation.

 According to my understanding, a hexagonal C grid is the only discretization where all this can be achieved.